wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

         <description>MS Graph message: The alert is true positive and detected malicious activity.</description>
     </rule>

-Once Wazuh connects with the **Microsoft Graph API**, the log from above with trigger the rule and raise the following alert:
+Once Wazuh connects with the Microsoft Graph API, the log from above with trigger the rule and raise the following alert:

 .. code-block:: json
     :emphasize-lines: 5